 |Uses the Phone|

-There are other related ADL measurements scales and tests.
-Two of which provide point scoring systems to help families to determine the types of and extent of care necessary.
-One can learn more about these at the following links.
+There are other related ADL / IADL measurement scales and tests.
+Two of which provide point-scoring systems to help families to determine the types and extent of care necessary.
+One can learn more about these at the links below.

 There are several options available to families who wish to have an assessment of their loved one's ability to complete the activities of daily living.
-Choosing amongst these options largely depends on the purpose for which one is having an activities of daily living assessment (also called a geriatric assessment).
+Choosing amongst these options largely depends on the purpose for which one wants an assessment of ADLs (also called a geriatric assessment).

 For families who simply wish to have a scale by which to judge the ability of their loved one to function independently, there are multiple online geriatric assessment tools.
-Many of these are intended for use by untrained professionals.
-A family member answers a series of questions about their loved one who requires assistance, tallies up a point total and can compare their results to other individuals.
+Many of these are intended for use by untrained professionals and are easy to complete.
+A family member answers a series of questions about their loved one who requires assistance, tallies up a point total, and compares their results to other individuals.
 A free, self-administered test for cognitive impairment is available here.

 For a more formal ADL assessment, many families turn either to their family doctor or to an occupational therapist.
-This type of assessment is more focused on their medical well being than the free online tools which tend to focus on non-medical care needs.
-Depending on the situation, Medicare may pay for ADL assessment.
+This type of assessment is more focused on one’s medical well being than the free online tools, which tend to focus on non-medical care needs.
+Depending on the situation, Medicare may pay for an ADL assessment.

-The third objective families often have when getting an ADL assessment is to determine if their loved one is functionally eligible for a government assistance program such as Medicaid.
-Local area agencies on aging (AAAs) often serve as the gateway to assistance programs and many of these will provide activities of daily living assessments as part of the application process.
+The third objective families often have when getting an ADL assessment is to determine if a loved one is functionally eligible for a government assistance program, such as Medicaid.
+Local Area Agencies on Aging (AAAs) often serve as the gateway to assistance programs, and many of these will provide activities of daily living assessments as part of the application process.
 One should contact their local area agencies on aging and inquire.